by Dr. Ingrid R. Zundel

 The second video clip is my definition of Chutzpah:

-Posted by Dr. Ingrid R. Zundel on Dec 11 2012, With 0 Reads, Filed under Editor, Of Interest.
+Posted by Dr. Ingrid R. Zundel on December 11, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.